gerryw1389/gerryw1389.github.io/_posts/2020-12-16-mirror-onedrive-to-azure-files.md

 1. Source code is [here](https://github.com/gerryw1389/gerryw1389.github.io/blob/main/assets/code/logic-apps/mirror-onedrive-to-azure-files.json)

-2. Be sure to find/replace for `{{` to set your own values.
+2. Be sure to find/replace for `{{ some text }}` to set your own values.
 Also keep in mind I had to make many changes to sanitize it so it is just a general idea of how the Logic App will work, you might have to tweak it.

 3. Pics